willybrauner/low-router/README.md

 </p>
 <p align="center">

 `LowRouter` is a lightweight *(~=1.5Kb)* and zero dependency, low-level router implementation designed for use in nodejs, javascript or typescript applications.
 By default, `LowRouter` has no link with the browser history, but this repository provide a `createBrowserHistory` util ready to use.
-It also includes a custom matcher function to convert a route path to a regular expression, but still open to use a custom one.
+It also includes a `createMatcher` function to convert a route path to a regular expression, but still open to use a custom one.

 ## Table of Contents